-- Eligibility assessment: compliance check of detailed applications against eligibility criteria (pass/fail).
+- Eligibility assessment: compliance check of the applications against eligibility criteria (pass/fail).
 Ineligible applications will not be considered for further assessment. - Merit criteria assessment: assessment of eligible applications against the detailed application merit criteria.
-Applications will be scored in a competitive, merit-based process. - Portfolio assessment: following completion of the merit criteria assessment, the Department will undertake a portfolio assessment.
-This assessment will analyse the aggregated outcomes of the proposed projects to ensure they align with the policy objectives of the NSW Government. - Review and recommendation: panel review of the outcomes of the merit and portfolio assessments and recommending projects suitable for funding. - Decision making: the appropriate delegate of the Department will make the final determination on the outcome of the applications and approve the projects suitable for funding. - Due diligence: the Department will undertake due diligence on applications recommended for funding.
+Applications will be scored in a competitive, merit-based process and will be recommended for funding accordingly. - Decision making: the appropriate delegate of the Department will make the final determination on the outcome of the merit assessment and approve the proposals suitable for funding. - Due diligence: the Department will undertake due diligence on proposals recommended for funding.
 Due diligence will involve a comprehensive check of any risks (project, legal, financial, reputational, etc) identified during the eligibility and merit assessments.
+If requested by the Department, the applicant must provide unqualified audit report for company's financial statements (trading, profit & loss statements, and balance sheets) for 2 continuous years.

 During the assessment process, the Department may ask applicants to provide additional information to assist in the assessment process.
 Confidentiality will be maintained throughout the assessment process.
-The Department might also request a meeting with an applicant to assist the assessment process or as part of due diligence.
+The Department may request a meeting with an applicant to assist the assessment process or as part of due diligence.